REVELATION

 itself, so

-even if we assume the seals are talking about the same thing, we don’t
+even if we assume the seals are talking about the same thing, we

 Also,

-seal has all sorts of strangeness.
-The
+the Seventh Seal has all sorts of strangeness.

-judgment day.
-But the last three trumpets are associated with woes (one
+we've reached the judgment day.
+But the last three trumpets are

 woe is

-temple opened in heaven before the temple has appeared in the vision.
-Very strange, and very hard to understand—at a
+temple opened in heaven before the temple has appeared in the

 critical point in Revelation!

-VI.
 Difficult interpretation of

 symbols